Large Deviations Optimal Scheduling of Closed Queueing Networks

-We establish our result via a \emph{novel Lyapunov analysis for a closed queueing network.} A key technical challenge we face in our closed queueing network setting is that it is a priori unclear what the ``best'' state is for the system to be in.
-This is in contrast to open queueing network settings in which the best state is typically the one in which all queues are empty, and the Lyapunov functions considered typically achieve their minimum at this state.
-We get around this issue via an innovative approach where we define a policy-specific Lyapunov function that achieves its minimum at the resting point of the SMW policy we are analyzing, and use this Lyapunov function to characterize its exponent $\gamma(\mathbf{\w})$.
-Moreover, given the optimal choice of $\mathbf{\w}$, our tailored Lyapunov function corresponding to this choice of $\alpha$ helps us establish our converse result.
+{\bf Proof approach.} We establish Theorem~\ref{thm:main_tight} via a \emph{novel Lyapunov analysis for a closed queueing network.} A key technical challenge we face in our closed queueing network setting is that it is a priori unclear what the ideal state for the system is.
+This is in contrast to open queueing network settings in which the ideal state is typically the one in which all queues are empty, and the Lyapunov functions considered typically achieve their minimum at this state.
+We overcome the challenge of unknown ideal state via an innovative approach as follows: We define a \emph{policy-specific} Lyapunov function that achieves its minimum at the resting point of the SMW policy we are analyzing, and use this Lyapunov function to characterize its exponent $\gamma(\balpha)$.
+Moreover, given the optimal choice of $\balpha$, our tailored Lyapunov function corresponding to this choice of $\balpha$ helps us establish our converse result.
+In particular, the ideal state is finally revealed as a byproduct of our analysis to be equal to the optimal choice of $\balpha$.
+Our technical machinery may be broadly useful in deriving large-deviation optimal controls in settings where the appropriate target state is apriori unclear.
 Our analysis is described in Section \ref{sec:smw_analysis}.